Akuli/oomph/docs/syntax.md

 There may be an `export` keyword in front of any toplevel declaration.
 This makes the defined function or type visible in other files when the file is imported.

-A type is an identifier, possibly followed by another `[]`-parenthesized type to indicate a generic.
 An argument definition of a function, method or class is a type followed by a simple identifier.

+A type is a list of one or more non-union types, separated by `|` operators to make a union type when there are multiple non-union types.
+A non-union type can be:
+- Auto type: the keyword `auto`.
+- Generic type: an identifier followed by a `[]`-parenthesized type.
+- Named type: an identifier.

 A statement can be:
 - If statement: the keyword `if` followed by an expression, then a block of statements,